 Overlinking and underlinking are both website usability mistakes that can lead to a poor user experience.

 Over-linking: It’s important to give users credible information.
 Linking is a great way to show users where your insights are coming from.
 Over-linking however creates a distraction.
-Too many invites users to leave your page.
+Users may think that your main agenda is to advertise your page instead of provide them with sound information.

-Under-linking: On the other side of overlinking, underlinking makes your information seem less credible.
+Under-linking: By contrast, underlinking makes your information seem less credible.
 Interested readers may leave your site in the hope of verifying your information.
 The longer it takes them to find the source of your information, the more likely it is they will get distracted and not return to your website.

 Don’t overuse animation or motion